Bahen (film)

 It was the first film of Nalini Jaywant; she played the younger sister to Sheikh Mukhtar, who takes her responsibility after their parents perish in an earthquake.
 He lives for her and does everything required to keep her safe and happy even to the extent of moving and changing his job many times.
 So much so that he doesn't realize that she has grown up and needs to live her own life.
 The film brought Jaywant into prominence.

 Plot

 Having saved his little sister Bina (Baby Meena Kumari) from the floods, Amar (Sheikh Mukhtar) becomes increasingly possessive about her over the years.
 Amar falls in love twice but forgoes marriage so he can look after the growing Bina.
 Bina (Nalini Jaywant), now a grown up young girl falls in love with the social activist Rajendra (Harish).
-However, Amar can not bear to lose Bina and so he plans her marriage to the thief Moti Kanhaiyalal, with the idea that he'll get her divorced after some time and then Bina would stay with him always.
+However, Amar cannot bear to lose Bina and so he plans her marriage to the thief Moti Kanhaiyalal, with the idea that he'll get her divorced after some time and then Bina would stay with him always.
 After several incidents that end up uniting Rajendra and Bina, Amar gets some happiness when a daughter is born to Bina.